loosolab/MarkerRepo/README.md

 - When you have clustered h5ad files that require cell type annotation.
 - When you want to utilize customized marker lists for annotation.

-### guided_annotation.ipynb: Step-by-Step Cell Type Annotation
+### guided_annotation.ipynb: Step-by-Step Guided Cell Type Annotation

 The `guided_annotation.ipynb` notebook is an interactive variant of the `annotation.ipynb` notebook.
 Unlike its counterpart, which is designed for a seamless, uninterrupted workflow, this notebook guides you through the annotation process step-by-step.
 It allows you to manually enter parameters at different stages, making it ideal for experimental setups where you may be unsure of the optimal parameters to use.

 **When to Use:**

-you're in the exploratory phase and wish to experiment with different parameters.
+- If you're in the exploratory phase and wish to experiment with different parameters.
-- If y
-- If ou're not yet certain about the ideal settings for annotation and want a guided, interactive process.
+- If you're not yet certain about the ideal settings for annotation and want a guided, interactive process.

 **Note:** If you already know all the parameters you want to use and prefer a notebook that can be executed in one go, it's recommended to use the `annotation.ipynb` notebook instead.